nuxt/website-v2/content/en/index.md

 Sharing is [Caring]{.text-sky-lighter}

 #description
-Discover articles from the framework Team and Community about Nuxt.
+Discover articles from the framework team and community about Nuxt.
 Tips and tricks included!

 #campfire-list
   :::campfire-list-item